The Institute for Drug Research

 The Institute for Drug Research Breakthrough Treatments and Technologies

-- Exelon – that can slow the progression of symptoms of Alzheimer’s disease, developed by Prof. Marta Weinstock-Rosin.
+- Exelon – slows the progression of symptoms of Alzheimer’s disease, developed by Prof. Marta Weinstock-Rosin.

 - Cationorm – an eye-drop nanoemulsion for the treatment of dry eyes, developed by Prof. Simon Benita.